mx1001/hardops_manual/docs/getstarted.md

 Designed by AR and enhanced for released via collaboration hopsTool is the first active tool of HardOps and serves as a nice playground for non destructive modelling.

-hopsTool can be started via the Npanel.
+hopsTool can be started via the **Tpanel**.
 Once started the [topbar](https://twitter.com/mxeon1001/status/1123820309168177154) will populate with items.

 ![getstarted](img/getstart/g7.png)